webmachinelearning/proofreader-api/README.md

 The method will return a promise that fulfills with one of the following availability values:
 “`unavailable`” means that the implementation does not support the requested options.
-“`downloadable`” means that the implementation supports the requested options, but it will have to download something (e.g., a machine learning model or fine-tuning) before it can do anything.
+“`downloadable`” means that the implementation supports the requested options, but it will have to download something (e.g. a machine learning model or fine-tuning) before it can do anything.
 “`downloading`” means that the implementation supports the requested options, but it will have to finish an ongoing download before it can do anything.
 “`available`” means that the implementation supports the requested options without requiring any new downloads.